 - One option, go to http://www.search.twitter.com and type in #EatKit.
 Only the tweets that include that hashtag (#) will appear.

-- If you use Tweetdeck, start a column for #EatKit.
+- If you use Tweetdeck or Hootsuite, start a column for #EatKit.
 Only tweets that are tagged with #EatKit will appear in that column.

-- There are several other programs you can use that are specifically designed for chats on Twitter.
-We like and use www.tweetchat.com, but there are also www.tweetgrid.com or http://twubs.com.
+- There are several other programs you can use that are specifically designed for chats.
+We used to use www.tweetchat.com, but it was disbanded in June 2013 as was www.tweetgrid.com.
+We now use Twubs at http://twubs.com/eatkit.

 - All you have to do is log on to one of those programs.
 When prompted, type in #EatKit and you’ll only see tweets that include that hashtag.
 It allows you to see the fast-paced conversation happening in real time.
 You use it just like Twitter eg reply, comment, retweet, etc. All of your tweets will automatically be tagged with #EatKit.